cosmos/gaia/README.md

 With each version of the Cosmos Hub, the chain is restarted from a new Genesis state.
 This version will be used to upgrade `cosmoshub-3` to `cosmoshub-4`.
 Mainnet is currently running as `cosmoshub-3`.
 Archives of the state of `cosmoshub-1` and `cosmoshub-2` are available [here](./docs/resources/archives.md).

 If you are looking for historical genesis files and other data [`cosmos/launch`](http://github.com/cosmos/launch) is an excellent resource.

-## Disambiguation

-Gaia is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
-Many thanks to Evan Coury and Ovidiu (@skidding) for this Github organization name.
-Per our agreement, this disambiguation notice will stay here.